Go To

 Career Site

-Fastenal was founded in 1967 in Winona, MN by company Chairman, Bob Kierlin.
-Fastenal has expanded to become the fastest growing full-line industrial distributor, and is now the largest fastener distributor in the nation.
-The company has an in-house Manufacturing Division, a product Quality Assurance and Engineering Department, a strategic system of 12 Distribution Centers in the U.S., a fleet of over 275 company-owned semi-trucks and trailers and 2,369 Store loations.
+Fastenal is the largest fastener distributor in the nation.
+The company has an in-house Manufacturing Division, a product Quality Assurance and Engineering Department, a strategic system of 14 Distribution Centers in the U.S., a fleet of over 300 company-owned semi-trucks and trailers, 5,000+ local delivery vehicles and 2,687 Store loations.

 Fasteners hold items together and include nails, bolts, rivets, nuts, pins, rods, screws, struts and washers.